igdesign/igdesign.github.io/inside-golf.md

 _Inside Golf delivers more Western Canadian Golf news than any other publication_

 Local Content
-: Five different zone editions from Vancouver Island to Manitoba.
+: Six different zone editions from Vancouver Island to Manitoba.
 Which means strong local reader relationship.

 Provincial Content
 : Contributions from provincial amateur and professional organizations.
 Strengthens content depth and credibility.